Trump Plaza drops as planned, now an 8-story pile of rubble

 Craig Horsley, 61, a theater investor from Queens, New York, was one of 10 winning bidders at an auction to attend the VIP party and spend two nights free at casino properties, with two free dinners.
 The auction raised about $17,000 for the Boys & Girls Club of Atlantic City.

 "I bid on pressing the button — my top bid was $30,000," Horsley said of an earlier planned auction to be the one to implode the structure, also to benefit the Boys & Girls Club.
-It was stopped by building owner Carl Icahn due to safety concerns.
+It was stopped by Icahn due to safety concerns.

-The bids hit $175,000 before the original auction was cancelled, so Icahn donated that amount to the Boys and Girls Club.
+The bids hit $175,000 before the original auction was canceled, so Icahn donated that amount to the Boys & Girls Club.
 The auction of tickets to the VIP party, two nights in the city and two dinners went forward instead, raising almost $17,000 more.

+ATLANTIC CITY — The city is poised for a development boom this year, including a new African…

 Horsley said his winning bid was $600, which he called "a real bargain" compared to what he was willing to spend on the earlier auction.

-In 1986, Trump bought out Harrah's and went about acquiring more nearby properties and opening two more casinos, Trump Marina (now the Golden Nugget Atlantic City Hotel, Casino and Marina) and Trump Taj Mahal (now the Hard Rock Hotel and Casino).
+In 1986, Trump bought out Harrah's and went about acquiring more nearby properties and opening two more casinos, Trump Marina (now Golden Nugget Atlantic City) and Trump Taj Mahal Casino Resort (now Hard Rock Hotel & Casino Atlantic City).

-The entire Trump empire ended in bankruptcy, and Icahn as owner of the empty Plaza.
+The entire Trump empire ended in bankruptcy, with Icahn as owner of the empty Plaza.

-At another winning bidder of the VIP package was Louis Woloszyn of Philadelphia, who dubbed himself "Implosion Man" as he was decked out in an orange suit with fake explosives attached.
+Another winning bidder of the VIP package was Louis Woloszyn, of Philadelphia, who dubbed himself "Implosion Man" as he was decked out in an orange suit with fake explosives attached.

+ATLANTIC CITY — An auction house sold 10 packages that included 2 VIP tickets to view the Fe…

 "This started out as a bad Halloween costume in 1994," Woloszyn said.
 That was the year he watched the Sears Catalog building imploded on Roosevelt Boulevard in Philadelphia, and he got hooked on implosions.